Nagarjuna-09/COI-ENERGY/README.md

 - max amount that can be deposited by user is printed to console just for reference
 - terminated contracts dues are also considered for deciding the max amount that can be deposited and paid by the client if they are unpaid.
 - while sending requests in Postman, the user:Id in the url should match with the logged in user.
-- Testing was done by sending the amount in the body by setting header: content-type: application/json and sending the body raw values as:
+- Testing was done by sending the amount in the body by setting header: content-type: application/json and sending the body raw values as: {

-{
     "amount": 100
 }
 - Deposit is successful when max amount is greater than the amount provided in the above amount key value section.

 1. ***GET*** `/admin/best-profession?start=<date>&end=<date>` - Returns the profession that earned the most money (sum of jobs paid) for any contactor that worked in the query time range.

+Solution:

+- No login authentication needed.
+- returns the highest earning profession between the given dates.

 1. ***GET*** `/admin/best-clients?start=<date>&end=<date>&limit=<integer>` - returns the clients the paid the most for jobs in the query time period. limit query parameter should be applied, default limit is 2.
 ```